 - 2. Continue to update and produce PVTA's fixed route printed bus schedules, bus operator field guides, and related products; and continue to manage print vendors for these products. - 3.
 Continue to produce and install maps and signage at transit facilities and on vehicles as requested. - 4.
 Continue to attend and participate in relevant public, municipal, regional, and state agency meetings. - 5.
 Continue to provide analysis of data from PVTA's information systems as requested. - 6.
 Continue to provide support for meetings of the PVTA Advisory Board and its subcommittees. - 7.
-Continue to facilitate PVTA Bus Rider Forums and other customer outreach. - 8.
+Continue to provide coordination among PVTA, PVMPO, PVPC staff, and MassDOT for proactive communication and the programming of transit items in the TIP. - 8.
+Continue to facilitate PVTA Bus Rider Forums and other customer outreach. - 9.
 Continue to conduct and enhance outreach to transit customers with limited English proficiency, including research on best practices, such as partnering with ESL programs, and assure compliance with requirements of Title VI for PVTA and PVMPO.
-Includes preparation and updates of vital documents in sufficient language translations and acceptable screen reader formats for posting on www.pvta.com and in transit facilities and on vehicles. - 9.
-Update and ongoing implementation of the PVTA public participation plan and language access plan. - 10.
-Continue to update PVTA fixed route monthly performance measures and monthly guidelines. - 11.
-Continue to provide support for PVTA bus rapid transit planning. - 12.
-Facilitate and coordinate the use and incorporation of GIS GPS, and online mapping technologies to support PVTA transit route and facilities planning, public engagement, and regulatory compliance. - 13.
-Continue to support PVTA bus stop consolidation planning. - 14.
-Continue to provide coordination among PVTA, PVMPO, PVPC staff, and MassDOT for proactive communication and the programming of transit items in the TIP. - 15.
+Includes preparation and updates of vital documents in sufficient language translations and acceptable screen reader formats for posting on www.PVTA.com and in transit facilities and on vehicles. - 10.
+Update and ongoing implementation of the PVTA public participation plan and language access plan. - 11.
+Continue to update PVTA fixed route monthly performance measures and monthly guidelines. - 12.
+Continue to provide support for PVTA bus rapid transit planning. - 13.
+Facilitate and coordinate the use and incorporation of GIS GPS, and online mapping technologies to support PVTA transit route and facilities planning, public engagement, and regulatory compliance. - 14.
+Continue to support PVTA bus stop consolidation planning. - 15.
 Continue to coordinate and participate in transit planning activities of the PVMPO region among PVTA, MassDOT, Franklin Regional Transit Authority, Connecticut Department of Transportation, Capital Regional Council of Governments, Amtrak, intercity bus carriers and other transit service providers, and other stakeholders to enhance inter-regional transit services.

-- 1. PVTA fixed route printed schedules and related digital materials for web posting.
-As needed. - 2.
-PVTA field operators guide updates.
-As needed. - 3.
+- 1. PVTA fixed route printed schedules and related digital materials for web posting. - 2.
+PVTA field operators guide updates. - 3.
 Monthly Service Guidelines Analysis for Performance Measures reporting. - 4.
-PVTA System Map update in requested formats.
-As needed. - 5.
-Brochures, public notices, posters, maps, and other print and digital materials.
-As requested. - 6.
-Updates and translation of "vital documents" in print and electronic formats for LEP persons.
-Ongoing. - 7.
+PVTA System Map update in requested formats. - 5.
+Brochures, public notices, posters, maps, and other print and digital materials as requested. - 6.
+Ongoing updates and translation of "vital documents" in print and electronic formats for LEP persons. - 7.
 Reports, plans, and other documents.
-Ongoing.

 Source Budget Est. Staff Effort

 FTA S. 5303 \$111,299 56 weeks

 PVTA S. 5307 \$107,500 53 weeks

+TOTAL \$218,799 109 weeks

 TOTAL \$218,799 109 weeks